-Mo Xuanyu at least had enough presence of mind to heed them.
+Mo Xuanyu at least had enough presence of mind to heed their words.
 He stepped over Mo Ziyuan’s corpse and back into the garden, his face thoughtful.
 He didn’t return Lan Sizhui’s gaze at all.

 Lan Jingyi had crouched by Madam Mo.
-She howled again when he gently touched her arm and spat, “Don’t touch me, you filthy omega!”
+She howled again when he gently touched her arm, spitting out, “Don’t touch me, you filthy kunze!”

-Lan Sizhui’s concern immediately tinted itself with rage; he saw Jingyi’s face pale a little, his own anger held at bay only by a lifetime of education.
+Lan Sizhui’s concern immediately tinted itself with rage; he saw Jingyi’s face fall a little, his own anger held at bay only by a lifetime of education.

 “Young master Mo!” he exclaimed, breathless with shock.

 Mo Xuanyu didn’t even look at him.
 This time the disgust on his face was unmistakable, and he snapped at Madam Mo’s shivering form, “Is that any way to speak to the people trying to save your life?”

 “Mo Xuanyu,” Madam Mo heaved.
 Her hair had fallen in disarray during her fall, and she sounded winded with pain.
 “I should’ve killed you when you came back from Lanling, you worthless maggot, I should’ve left you for dead like your wench of a mother—”